1997 San Francisco 49ers season: Schedule

-Game Summaries
+Game summaries

-Week One at Tampa
+Week 1: at Tampa Bay Buccaneers

-Steve Mariucci's debut game as 49ers head coach did not go well as Steve Young was sacked by Warren Sapp on San Francisco's first drive and was benched due to injury for Jeff Brohm until the fourth quarter, who made no difference in a 13–6 Bucs win.
+Steve Mariucci's debut game as 49ers head coach did not go well as Steve Young was sacked by Warren Sapp on San Francisco's first drive and was benched due to injury for Jeff Brohm until the fourth quarter.
+Brohm made no difference in the 13–6 Bucs win.
+Jerry Rice’s season all but ended in injury after four catches for 38 yards.

-Week Two at St. Louis
+Week 2: at St. Louis Rams

 Jim Druckenmiller started for Young as the Niners entered the TWA Dome.
 The Rams scored first on a field goal while San Francisco's first drive saw a missed attempt; Druckenmiller completed only ten passes (on 28 throws) and three of them were on this drive but later in the second he completed a 25-yard touchdown (it would be the only touchdown of his NFL career).
-The Rams led 12–7 on four Jeff Wilkins field goals until following a Lawrence Phillips fumble with 12 minutes remaining Garrison Hearst burst in a 35-yard Niners score on the resulting San Francisco possession.
-The Rams failed on fourth down in the final five minutes for the 15–12 Niners win.
+The Rams led 12–7 on four Jeff Wilkins field goals until after a Lawrence Phillips fumble with 12 minutes remaining, when Garrison Hearst burst in a 35-yard Niners score on the resulting San Francisco possession.
+The Rams failed on fourth down in the final five minutes to seal the 15–12 Niners win.

-Week Three vs. New Orleans
+Week 3: vs. New Orleans Saints

 The Niners' first home game of the year was another win over the Saints, who were led this time by ex-Bears coach Mike Ditka.
 Despite being sacked five times Steve Young completed eighteen passes for 220 yards and three touchdowns.
 Saints quarterbacks threw a combined six interceptions in the game.

-Week Four vs. Atlanta Falcons
+Week 4: vs. Atlanta Falcons

 Young again blew past 30 points scored as the Niners routed the Falcons 34–7.
 Young completed 17 of 24 passes for 336 yards and two touchdowns, one a 56-yarder to Terrell Owens.

-Week Five vs. Carolina Panthers
+Week 5: vs. Carolina Panthers

-After just one win in four career games against the Panthers in Carolina's first two seasons the Niners upended the slumping Panthers 34–21.
+After just one win in four career games against the Panthers in Carolina's first two seasons, the Niners upended the slumping Panthers 34–21.
 The Niners jumped to a 27–7 lead as they intercepted Kerry Collins three times.

-Week Seven vs. St. Louis Rams
+Week 7: vs. St. Louis Rams

 The Niners crushed the Rams at 3Com Park 30–10 as they held Tony Banks to just nine completions while sacking him four times.

-Week Eight at Atlanta Falcons
+Week 8: at Atlanta Falcons

 A week after getting their first win of the season (against New Orleans) the Falcons hosted the Niners and their first drive ended in a 27-yard touchdown throw by Jamal Anderson to Bert Emanuel.
 The Niners scored three straight touchdowns and kept answering ensuing Falcons touchdowns with more of their own.
-With the score 35–28 San Francisco the Falcons attempted an onside kick but the Niners recovered and won the game.
+With the score 35–28 San Francisco, the Falcons attempted an onside kick but the Niners recovered and won the game.

-Week Nine at New Orleans Saints
+Week 9:at New Orleans Saints

 The Niners traveled 470 miles southwest to the Superdome and flustered the 2–6 Saints yet again.
 Three Saints quarterbacks could only muster 109 yards with a pick and a fumble as the Niners rolled 23–0.